enarx/enarx/examples/tcp_server/README.md

 This example is an adapted version of the upstream `mio` crate `tcp_server` example.

-It currently depends on a modified version of `mio` with support for WASI.

 The added part creates the `TcpListener` from file descriptor `3`, if the `LISTEN_FDS` environment variable is set.